How to get a police certificate in Thailand

 … by someone who did it the hard way!

 Recently, I had to get a police certificate, also known as a criminal check or a penal record, from the Royal Thailand Police.
 Although it is not that common for foreigners in Thailand to need one, you might do if you have been out of your home country for some time, are starting a new job in Thailand or applying for a visa from another country.
-Given that nothing is easy when it comes to navigating the Thai bureaucratic system, especially when you might not speak the language very well, I have put together this handy guide to help you, based on my own experiences.
+Hopefully, this handy guide, based on my own experiences, will help you.

 What you will need to get a police certificate in Thailand (as a foreigner)